ShengranHu/Thought-Cloning/README.md

 <img width="500" src="./media/TC_framework.png" alt="Image">
 </p>

 This repository provides the official implementation for [Thought Cloning: Learning to Think while Acting by Imitating Human Thinking](https://arxiv.org/abs/2306.00323).
 Thought Cloning (TC) is a novel imitation learning framework that enhances agent capability, AI Safety, and Interpretability by training agents to *think like humans*.
 This repository implements TC on a simulated partially observable 2D gridworld domain [BabyAI](https://github.com/mila-iqia/babyai) with a synthetic human thought dataset.
-Also check the introduction [video](https://github.com/ShengranHu/Thought-Cloning/blob/main/media/introduction_video.md) and [tweet thread](https://twitter.com/jeffclune/status/1664618665160085505).
+Also check the introduction [tweet thread](https://twitter.com/jeffclune/status/1664618665160085505).

 ## Installation
 ### Creating Environment